ibm-cloud-docs/FileStorage/faqs.md

 - [Mounting {{site.data.keyword.filestorage_short}} on CoreOS](/docs/infrastructure/FileStorage?topic=FileStorage-mountingCoreOS)
 - [Mounting {{site.data.keyword.filestorage_short}} Volume on ESXi hosts](/docs/infrastructure/FileStorage?topic=FileStorage-architectureguide)

-To prevent this situation from re-occurring, the customer might consider the following:
+To prevent this situation from recurring, the customer might consider the following:
 - Increasing disk timeout values.
 For more information, see [VMware KB - Increasing the disk timeout values for a Linux 2.6 virtual machine](https://kb.vmware.com/s/article/1009465){: external}.
 - Adding guest OS tunings.
 For more information, see [NetApp's recommendations for guest OS tunings for a VMware vSphere deployment](https://kb.netapp.com/app/answers/answer_view/a_id/1001979){: external}.
-- Reconfiguring Host systems that utilize NFSv4.1 for NFSv3 for increased resilience during maintenance operations.
+- Reconfiguring Host systems that use NFSv4.1 for NFSv3 for increased resilience during maintenance operations.
 - Discontinuing session trunking on host systems that run VMware ESXi.
 Session trunking is not supported and is known to cause disruptions.